ForModLabUHel/forClimate/README_callprebas.md

 The shared library *callprebas.dll* has the functions *initialize_R*, *source* and *callprebas*.
 The *initialize_R* function initializes the embedded R environment.
 The *source* function can be used to source the necessary R files.
 These must be called before any calls to *callprebas* in the main program.
-See the beginning of the *main* function in *callprebas.c* as an example.
+See the beginning of the *main* function in *callprebas.c* as an example:

 ```C
 int main()